woongineer/woongineer/README.md

 ### About me

 - 💼 Currently at Artificial Intelligence Research Institute(AIRI)
-- ⌚ Been mainly working on Time Series Prediction
+- ⌚ Mainly on: Time Series Prediction
 - 🎓 Physics at ICL, Mathematical Science at UNIST
 - 🚀 Area includes: Medicine, Advertisment & Robo-Advisor
 - 🥅 Goals: Be helpful colleague